983632847/WebUAV-3M/README.md

 If you find the dataset and toolkits useful in your research, please consider citing:

-    @inproceedings{WebUAV_3M_2022,
+    @article{WebUAV3M2022,
-        title={WebUAV-3M: A Benchmark for Unveiling the Power of Million-Scale Deep UAV Tracking}, author = {Chunhui Zhang, and Guanjie Huang, and Li Liu, and Shan Huang, and Yinan Yang, and Xiang Wan, and Shiming Ge, and Dacheng Tao}, journal = {IEEE Transactions on Pattern Analysis and Machine Intelligence}, year = {2022}
+        title={WebUAV-3M: A Benchmark for Unveiling the Power of Million-Scale Deep UAV Tracking}, author = {Chunhui Zhang and Guanjie Huang and Li Liu and Shan Huang and Yinan Yang and Xiang Wan and Shiming Ge and Dacheng Tao}, journal = {IEEE Transactions on Pattern Analysis and Machine Intelligence}, year = {2022},
         doi = {10.1109/TPAMI.2022.3232854}
       }